 Snow blowers make fast work of clearing snow

-Electric snow blowers.
-The easiest type to own and operate, most electric snow blowers weigh less than 40 pounds and are compact for uncomplicated driving and storage.
+Corded electric snow blowers.
+Most electric snow blowers weigh less than 40 pounds and are compact for uncomplicated maneuvering and storage.
 Their electric motors are fume-free, quieter than gas engines and don't require regular servicing.
-The most powerful electric snow blowers can move about eight inches of powder, and half that if the snow is packed or wet.
-These are the least expensive type of thrower: Expect to pay $100 to $300, but don't forget to add in the cost of a separate heavy-duty extension cord that's long enough to reach your entire walkway or driveway from an electrical outlet.
+The most powerful electric snow blowers can move about 8 inches of powder; half that if the snow is packed or wet.
+These are the least expensive type of thrower -- expect to pay $100 to $300 -- and don't forget to add in the cost of a separate heavy-duty extension cord that's long enough to reach your entire walkway or driveway from an electrical outlet.

 Single-stage gas snow blowers.
 In a single-stage snow blower, the auger scoops up the snow with enough force to blow it out the chute.
-With no extension cord tethering them, single-stage gas snow blowers have a longer range than electric models.
-They are also more powerful, throwing snow farther, clearing heavy snowfall faster and breaking up packed berms left by the snowplow.
+With no extension cord tethering them, single-stage gas snow blowers can cover more ground than electric models.
+They are also more powerful, throwing snow farther, clearing heavy snowfall faster, and breaking up packed berms left by the snowplow.
 Gas engines require more time and money to maintain, but many users say it's worth it for the added power.
 Most single-stage gas snow blowers weigh between 60 and 90 pounds and cost about $300 to $800.
 They are generally suitable for cleaning up snowfalls of up to 10 inches

 Two-stage gas snow blowers.
 These are the beasts of the group: bigger, heavier and able to move more snow than single-stage throwers.
 Two-stage snow blowers add an extra component; after the auger shovels the snow into the chute, a corkscrew-like impeller shoots the snow as far as 40 feet away.
-Because augers on two-stage machines don't brush against the ground, this is the best option for clearing snow off gravel or off of a wooden deck without fear of damaging it.
-Compact versions have a smaller body for easier storage but are still beefy enough to clear snow up to 20 inches high.
-Expect to pay at least $600 for a well-built compact two-stage gas snow blower and close to $2,000 for a full-sized one.
+Because the augers on two-stage machines don't brush against the ground, this is the best option for clearing snow off gravel or off of a wooden deck without fear of damaging it.
+Compact versions have a smaller body for easier storage, but are still beefy enough to clear snow up to 20 inches high.
+Expect to pay at least $600 for a well-built compact two-stage gas snow blower and more than $1,000 for a full-sized one.